xiecong/minimal-mistakes/_posts/2016-10-31-holloween.md

 We have a lots of boxes since my girl friend bought a lot of stuff from Amazon.
 We decide to use it for our costumes this holloween.

 #### Here is what you need:
-1. Paper boxes *2
+1. Paper boxes
-⋅⋅* small one as head, big one as body
+⋅⋅* Use a small one as head, and a big one as body
 2. Acrylic paint & brushes
 3. Glue, tape, and knife